orthecreedence/drakma-async/README.md

 *PLEASE* use the latest (git) versions of [cl-libevent2](/orthecreedence/cl-libevent2) and [cl-async](/orthecreedence/cl-async) to run `drakma-async`.
-If you use the quicklisp versions, at the very best SSL won't work, and at the very worst nothing will work.
+If you use the quicklisp versions, at the very best SSL won't work, and at the worst nothing will work.
+At the very worst, a cascading stream of cause and effect will shift our temporal plane into a new hellish existence, causing a rift that constantly collapses in on itself slowly at first, but at an accellerating rate until it eventually happens millions of times per second.
+The universe will be sucked into this rift, atom by atom, until nothing is left but darkness.
+The moment the last atom is sucked in, the rift splits open, flinging its contents out into the emptiness in an event dubbed by a somewhat insignificant species billions of years later as the "Big Bang."
+This has only happened a few times though...

-This library is now API-compatible with drakma.
+*This library is now API-compatible with drakma.*

 Documentation
 -------------